tensorflow/compression/docs/api_docs/python/tfc/RDFTParameterizer.md

 #### Args:

 * <b>`dc`</b>: Boolean.
 If `False`, the DC component of the kernel RDFTs is not represented, forcing the filters to be highpass.
 Defaults to `True`.

 <h2 id="__init__"><code>__init__</code></h2>

+<a target="_blank" href=https://github.com/tensorflow/compression/tree/master/tensorflow_compression/python/layers/parameterizers.py>View source</a>

 ``` python
 __init__(dc=True)
 ```

+Initialize self.
+See help(type(self)) for accurate signature.